code-423n4/2022-11-size-findings/data/RaymondFam-Q.md

 https://github.com/code-423n4/2022-11-size/blob/main/src/util/CommonTokenMath.sol#L31

 Additionally, the function logic did not implement any step wise release of vested token periodically.
-Hence, the graphical staircase should be replaced with a straight line to better portray the implication of a continuous function represented in lines 64 to 66.
+Hence, the graphical staircase should be replaced with a linear straight line to better portray the implication of a continuous function represented in lines 64 to 66.

 https://github.com/code-423n4/2022-11-size/blob/main/src/util/CommonTokenMath.sol#L64-L66